defano/wyldcard/README.md

 ### Global Properties

-Some properties apply to HyperCard at large instead of an individual part.
+Some properties apply to HyperCard at large (instead of just an individual part).
 The syntax for setting or getting a global property is similar to part properties, sans the `of` clause.
 For example:

 ```
 set the itemDelimiter to ","